chef-partners/chef-automate-ha/scripts/deploy/README.md

 This script:

 - populates the ARM parameter file ./test.parameters.json, which is a copy of the ./azuredeploy.parameters.json
-- creates a new azure resource group $AZURE_RESOURCE_GROUP_FOR_AUTOMATE, as specified by the script flag --resource-group.
+- creates a new azure resource group $AZURE_RESOURCE_GROUP_FOR_AUTOMATE.
 - deploys the ./azuredeploy.json ARM template, which installs the chef-automate-ha cluster
-- produces output that should look something like:
+- produces output that looks something like:

 ```bash
 ➜  cluster git:(add_test_nodes_dev) ./deploy.sh --resource-group gdResourceGroupAutomate50